 In early September, PopFront published an article entitled "Swiftly to the alt-right: Taylor subtly gets the lower case kkk in formation."
 Exploring the singer's (somewhat convoluted, if not contrived) connections to the American alt-right, PopFront suggests Swift's song "Look What You Made Me Do" resonates with Breitbart readers, Trump supporters, and white supremacists, et al. The article also shows a screenshot from Swift's music video juxtaposed with a photo of Hitler, noting that "Taylor lords over an army of models from a podium, akin to what Hitler had in Nazi Germany."

-Swift’s lawyers were having none of this and sent a cease and desist letter to PopFront, demanding that the “false and defamatory” story be removed.
-PopFront approached the American Civil Liberties Union (ACLU) who replied to Swift’s lawyers with a letter of their own, stating “PopFront will not in any way accede to your attempt to suppress their constitutionally protected speech.”
+Swift's lawyers were having none of this and sent a cease and desist letter to PopFront (see bottom of post), demanding that the "false and defamatory" story be removed.
+PopFront approached the American Civil Liberties Union (ACLU) who replied to Swift's lawyers with a letter of their own, stating "PopFront will not in any way accede to your attempt to suppress their constitutionally protected speech."

 Defamation is the general term for the communication of a false statement that harms the reputation of another person.
 In common law jurisdictions, spoken defamation is "slander" and written defamation is "libel."

 Headlines of "Swift threatening to sue blogger" and "ACLU Tells Taylor Swift To Shake It Off Regarding Blog Post" have since been splashed across the front pages of the internet.
 But what interests me - as an American who chose to pursue a legal career in London, England - is how the two countries balance reputation rights against freedoms of expression.

 In their reply to Swift's lawyers, the ACLU wrote that "criticism is never pleasant, but a celebrity has to shake it off, even if the critique may damage her reputation."